 Individualism

 The Australian society is a ‘We’ society.
 Unlike the USA, the Australian community develops the traits of looking after themselves and the people around them.
-Such as the medical aid services are provided free despite the cost incurred to the government.
-The expenses are bored so that each gets equal health treatment apart from their financial standing.
+Such as the, medical aid services are provided for free despite the cost incurred by the government.
+The expenses are boring so that each gets equal health treatment apart from their financial standing.
 The initiative is supported by the individuals and is given a chance to participate.

 Masculinity

 Australian society has different cultural values from the USA society.
 People aim to focus on achieving the goals and ignoring the differences on a larger scale.
 The individuals in the Australian community are given a chance to participate equally and are encouraged to win.
-In the USA society, if the conflict arises the manager level person is involved to solve it, however, in the Australian society, it resorts on the individual level (Prosser, 2014).
+In the US society, if a conflict arises, the manager-level person is involved in solving it; however, in the Australian society, it resorts to the individual level (Prosser, 2014).

 Long Term Orientation

 The Australian citizens are strictly bonded to their cultural values.
 The success for them does not mean that they shall switch to their newer trends from their societal traits.
-However, the society of the USA establishing the success has forgotten their actual culture and just following the latest trend.
-The people think normatively and will follow their instinct despite following the orders.
+However, the society of the USA establishing success has forgotten its actual culture and is just following the latest trend.
+The people think normatively and will follow their instincts despite following orders.

 Indulgence

 In the Australian and the USA society, the people have almost the same tolerance score.
-They try to follow their own will and when have time and resources they prefer spending it leisurely and then are fueled to get back to work sooner.
-The government of USA has imposed many taxes on their citizens, and sometimes it becomes difficult for them to enjoy because of their enormous responsibilities to be fulfilled (Smith Pfister & Soliz, 2011).
+They try to follow their own will, and when they have time and resources, they prefer spending it leisurely and then are fueled to get back to work sooner.
+The government of the USA has imposed many taxes on its citizens, and sometimes it becomes difficult for them to enjoy because of their enormous responsibilities to be fulfilled (Smith Pfister & Soliz, 2011).

 Considering the growth of the two countries, if an organization from the USA has to operate in Australia, then a set of different dimensions has to be adopted.
 Such as the business from the USA, the management shall not have a directive and authoritative approach.
 Rather they shall give an equal chance to each for exploring their skills.
 Moreover, the communication shall be kept in a participative tone for the reason that the hierarchies are not given any importance in Australia.
 Also, the business shall maintain no distance with their employees and shall be encouraged to any time participate or reach out to their manager.